 The resultant force acting on a body is equal to its mass multiplied by its acceleration.
 Mathematically speaking,

 Newton’s Second Law is closely related to Newton’s First Law if you consider a resultant force of 0.
 When an object is either stationary or moving with constant velocity its acceleration is zero.
 It follows that the resultant force is zero (when zero acceleration is multiplied by non-zero mass).
-Newton’s Second Law is a more general statement about forces than Newton’s First Law.
+In other words, Newton’s Second Law is a more general statement about forces than Newton’s First Law.

-This is the most used of Newton’s Laws and is often referred to as ‘The Law of Motion’.
+Newton’s Second Law of Motion is the most used of Newton’s Laws and is often referred to as ‘The Law of Motion’.